jlichtig/TechTrove-E-commerce-Analysis/README.md

 # ElectroniCart Post-Pandemic Ecommerce Analysis
-Excel analysis and SQL queries are accessible via GitHub
+MSExcel analysis and SQL queries are accessible via GitHub.

-Tableau dashboards are accessible via Tableau Public
+Tableau dashboards are accessible via Tableau Public.

 Since its establishment in 2019, ElectroniCart has been an e-commerce platform catering to a global audience, offering a wide range of electronic products.
 From 2019 to 2022, they amassed over 100K rows of data on their sales, marketing efforts, and loyalty program.
 Having conducted an exploratory analysis on the largely underutilized dataset, this project consolidates findings on ElectroniCart's performance through the COVID-19 pandemic, offering the company's sales and marketing leaders with actionable insights and recommendations to improve their performance.